 Please note that for students using VA benefits, there are two completely separate timeframe calculations that occur when it comes to the VA benefit completion rate of pursuit and online program access.
-It is important that you understand the differences between these two calculations prior to registering – please let us know if you have any questions.
+It is important that you understand the differences between these two calculations prior to registering – please let us know if you have any questions regarding the descriptions of the timeframe calculations listed below.

 Online Program Access